Vrishab20/Vrishab20/README.md

 # About Me:
-**Hi there, I'm Vrishab Davey!**  <br><br>I'm pursuing an MSc in Computer Science with a concentration in Artificial Intelligence at the University of Ottawa.
+**Hi there, I'm Vrishab Davey!**  <br><br>I'm pursuing a Master's in Computer Science with a concentration in Artificial Intelligence at the University of Ottawa.
+I'm passionate about using AI and machine learning to solve real-world problems, especially in healthcare and human-centered technologies.
+I enjoy working on projects that are both impactful and practical—whether it's building deep learning models, improving user experiences, or creating tools that help people.
+I'm always curious, eager to learn, and excited to collaborate on meaningful work.
+Fun fact: I Love to cook

 ### 🔹 Programming & Core Concepts
  <p align="left">